Is It Safe To Eat Pickles During Pregnancy?

 Image: Shutterstock

 Potassium and sodium are the two main electrolytes in your body.
 These are minerals that help in conducting electrical transmissions in your body.
 When you are pregnant, your body starts retaining more fluid.
 During these months, your baby’s needs from your body also increase.
-This causes an increase in your body’s need for electrolyte.
+This causes an increase in your body’s need for electrolytes.
 Pickle juice contains some amount of potassium and a good amount of sodium (2).
 Eating pickles during pregnancy in moderation can help you meet these growing needs.

 Risk To Your Unborn Baby And You From Excess Sodium Content In Pickles